-- "no reason given" - "unable to meet requirements" - "not in a position to respond" - "lack of TUPE clarity" - 3.14 The other suppliers did not respond.
-The project team has contacted several suppliers to establish why they did not respond and the reason given from several suppliers was a lack of available resources to work on tenders during the summer when many staff were on holiday. - 3.15 On 27 June 2018 an Invitation to Tender was issued followed by a period for clarification questions.
-Final bids were received from 1 supplier by the close date on 8 August 2018.
-The bid was then evaluated by a panel of subject matter experts, taken from ICT, Procurement, and Service Users, (with advice from legal and finance) between 8 August and 29 August 2018. - 3.16 The tender was let on the basis of the most economically advantageous tender (MEAT) based on an evaluation split of 40% quality and 60% price, which is the Council standard. - 3.17 For quality each response to the requirements and the method statements were scored on a 0-5 basis with a minimum score of 3 for key requirements including social value and a minimum unweighted total quality score of 50 out of 100.
+- 3.10 All 7 suppliers on Lot 3 of the framework were contacted to establish their interest in the opportunity.
+One bidder self -excluded. - 3.11 On 19 July 2018 an Invitation to Tender was issued to 6 suppliers followed by a period for clarification questions.
+Final bids were received from 2 suppliers by the close date on 30 August 2018.
+The bids were then evaluated by a panel of subject matter experts, taken from ICT, Procurement, Facilities Management and Service Users, with advice from legal and finance, between 31 August and 21 September 2018. - 3.12 The tender was let to the most economically advantageous tender (MEAT) based on an evaluation split of 40% quality and 60% price, the Council standard. - 3.13 For quality each response to the requirements and the method statements were scored on a 0-5 basis with a minimum unweighted score of 3 for key requirements including social value and a minimum unweighted total quality score of 50 out of 100.